Iberian ribbed newt: Description

-Pleurodeles waltl is more aquatic-dwelling than many other European tailed amphibians.
-Though they are quite able to walk on land, most rarely leave the water, living usually in ponds, cisterns, and ancient village wells that were common in Portugal and Spain in the past.
-They prefer cool, quiet, and deep waters, where they feed on insects, aquatic molluscs, worms, and tadpoles.

 Sex determination

-Sex determination is regulated by sex chromosomes, but can be overridden by temperature.
+Sex determination in P. waltl is regulated by sex chromosomes, but can be overridden by temperature.
 Females have both sex chromosomes (Z and W), while males have two copies of the Z chromosome (ZZ).
 However, when ZW larvae are reared at 32 °C (90 °F) during particular stages of development (stage 42 to stage 54), they differentiate into functional neomales.
 Hormones play an important role during the sex determination process, and the newts can be manipulated to change sex by adding hormones or hormone-inhibitors to the water in which they are reared.

 Aromatase, an estrogen-synthesizing enzyme which acts as a steroid hormone, plays a key role in sex determination in many non-mammalian vertebrates, including the Iberian ribbed newt.
 It is found in higher levels in the gonad–mesonephros complexes in ZW larvae than in their ZZ counterparts, although not in heat-treated ZW larvae.
 The increase occurs near the final stages of which their sex can be determined by temperature (stage 52).

 Conservation

-The IUCN has listed the Iberian ribbed newt as Near Threatened since its 2006 Red List.
-It received this listing because its wild populations appear to be in significant decline due to widespread habitat loss and the effects of invasive species, thus making the species close to qualifying for Vulnerable.
-Previously, in 2004, the species had been listed as Least Concern, the lowest ranking.
+As of an assessment in October 2020, the IUCN has listed the Iberian ribbed newt as a species of Least Concern.
+This species is abundant in Morocco and in southern parts of Spain (Andalusia, Extremadura, and southern Portugal).
+Though their population decreasing in other areas such as northern and central Portugal and in eastern Spain.
+Previously, it was listed as Near Threatened in a 2006 and 2009 assessment.
+It received this listing because its wild populations had significantly declined due to widespread habitat loss and the effects of invasive species, thus making the species close to qualifying for Vulnerable.
 This species is generally threatened through loss of aquatic habitats through drainage, agrochemical pollution, the impacts of livestock (in North African dayas), eutrophication, domestic and industrial contamination, golf courses, and infrastructure development.
 It has largely disappeared from coastal areas in Iberia and Morocco close to concentrations of tourism and highly populated areas such as Madrid's outskirts.
 Introduced fish such as the largemouth bass and crayfish (Procambarus clarkii) are known to prey on the eggs and larvae of this species, and are implicated in its decline.
 Mortality on roads has been reported to be a serious threat to some populations.